pkey/blog/content/blog/lessons-from-kobe/index.md

 imageAlt: kobe-gigi-mural
 ---

-It's crazy to think that it has been exactly one year since Kobe Bryant passed away in a tragic accident.
+It's crazy to think that it has been exactly one year since Kobe Bryant passed away.

 Kobe was a phenomenal figure in and out of the court.
 I would watch each and every of his video, trying to mimic his moves and never skipping to shout "Kobe!" before taking a jump shot.
 Basketball played a big part in building my character and so did Kobe.